Getting Started with Thought Leader Ads on LinkedIn

 According to LinkedIn, this digital ad format enables you to target specific audiences (e.g., your ideal customer profile) and is designed to increase brand awareness and drive engagement.
 At its core, it combines LinkedIn’s robust paid advertising functionality with its professional social network capabilities.

-According to a study from Edelman, 63% of respondents say they are more likely to trust what an influencer says about a brand compared to what a brand says about itself.
+A recent study from Matter Communications revealed that 69% of respondents trust influencers more than brands.
 By adding Thought Leaders Ads into your digital marketing tool belt and sharing content from actual human beings, you can increase credibility and generate more opportunities because, ultimately, people do business with other people — not companies.

 Thought Leader Ads have a 1.7x higher click-through rate and a 1.6x higher engagement rate compared to other ads, according to LinkedIn.
 Here’s why.